top of page

 VASOPRESSIN RECEPTORS

-The main receptor for vasopressin in the brain, V1aR, has been repeatedly implicated in social and emotional behavior and is now a major target for drug development for treating core symptoms of autism.
-Consequently, we are assessing, using pharmacological, viral and genetic techniques, how, when, and where V1aR signaling in brain influences communication behavior in adults.
-We are also evaluating effects of similar manipulations on oxytocin receptors as vasopressin can also act on this system.
-This work is currently funded by the National Institute of Mental Health (R03 MH120549) and the GSU Brains and Behavior Program.
+The main receptor for vasopressin in the brain, vasopressin 1a receptor (Avpr1a or V1aR), has been repeatedly implicated in social and emotional behavior and has been a major target for drug development for treating core symptoms of autism.
+Consequently, we are assessing, using pharmacological, viral and genetic techniques, how, when, and where V1aR signaling in brain influences social approach and communication behavior in adult mice.
+This work was (R03 MH120549) and is (R01 MH135553) funded by the National Institute of Mental Health as well as the GSU Brains and Behavior Program.

 CONTACT US